 Lucky Plaza (304 Orchard Road, tel: 6235-3294, www.luckyplaza.com.sg), once a prominent Orchard Road landmark, has lost much of its shine due to the mushrooming of swankier competition around it.
 It is notorious for touts persistently peddling copy-watches and is a favourite haunt of Singapore’s foreign domestic workers on Sundays.
 Stop off here for shopping bargains, especially for electronic goods such as cameras, DVD players and handsets.

 Michael Kors at Scotts/ photo: Verghese

 In the other parts of the expansive Ngee Ann City, you’ll find popular designer boutiques signposted by Alfred Dunhill, Chanel, Louis Vuitton, Hugo Boss, Guess and Club Monaco.
-But don’t forget to drop by Japanese Books Kinokuniya (03-09, 6737-5021, www.kinokuniya.com.sg), the largest bookstore in Southeast Asia, and Best Denki (05-01, tel: 6835-2855, http://bestdenki.com.sg/), where you can take your pick from a wide range of electrical appliances.
+But don’t forget to drop by Japanese store Books Kinokuniya (03-09, 6737-5021, www.kinokuniya.com.sg), the largest print retail offering in Southeast Asia, and Best Denki (05-01, tel: 6835-2855, bestdenki.com.sg), where you can take your pick from a wide range of electrical appliances.
 Do not forget to pick up some delightful macarons on your way out at the Laduree teahouse (01-24A and 02-09, tel 6884-7361), which opened its Parisian doors in Singapore in late 2013.